patriciamariebarrier/patriciamariebarrier.github.io/_includes/5demo-post.md

-Here is a sample of my work from assignments in DSBA 6201, Business Intelligence and Analytics, at UNCC.
+Here is a sample of some work from DSBA 6201, Business Intelligence and Analytics, at UNCC.
 Most assignments were required to be completed by-hand initially (for conceptual understanding) then solved using R coding.
+(Right click and select 'view full image' in order to see an image larger.)

 Topics Include: